weavejester/lein-ring/README.md

     lein ring uberwar

-Currently the following options are supported:
+The following war-specific options are supported:

-* `:servlet-class` - The servlet class name.
+* `:servlet-class` -
+  The servlet class name.

 * `:servlet-name` -
   The name of the servlet (in web.xml).
 Defaults to the handler name.

 * `:url-pattern` -
   The url pattern of the servlet mapping (in web.xml).
 Defaults to "/*".

 * `:servlet-path-info?` -
   If true, a `:path-info` key is added to the request map.
 Defaults to true.
-* `:init` -
-  A hook to perform any one time initialization tasks.
-When generating a servlet, a servlet context listener is created, and the hook is called during its initialization.
-When running lein ring server, it's called before the server starts.
-This function should take no arguments.
-* `:destroy` -
-  A hook to perform shutdown tasks.
-It should also take no arguments.

 * `:listener-class` -
   Class used for servlet init/destroy functions.
 Called listener because underneath it uses a ServletContextListener.